activecell/activecell-api/forecast/unit_rev_forecast.md

 * id [String] A system-defined BSON ObjectId identifier for the churn forecast record
 * scenario_id [String] A system-defined BSON ObjectId identifier for the scenario
 * segment_id [String] A system-defined BSON ObjectId identifier for the customer segment
-* stream_id [String] A system-defined BSON ObjectId identifier for the revenue stream
+* revenue_stream_id [String] A system-defined BSON ObjectId identifier for the revenue stream
 * unit\_rev_forecast [Integer] The planned unit revenue for that segment and stream, in USD converted to cents (divided by 100)